thesyntaxslinger/syntaxslinger.com/docs/docs/software/authelia.md

 ## Caddy Integration

-I use Caddy to integrate Authleia to all my services.
+I use Caddy to integrate Authelia to all my services.

 You can that up pretty easily.